ThunderDoesDev/Enable-Root-SSH-Access/README.md

 - **Root Password Setup**: Prompts the user to set a new root password.
 - **Service Detection and Restart**: Automatically detects and restarts the appropriate SSH service (`sshd` or `ssh`).
 - **Self-Deletion**: Deletes the script after successful execution to prevent unauthorized reuse.
+- **Error Handling**: Comprehensive error handling is implemented in each script to ensure that any failures during the script execution are reported, and appropriate action is taken.
+- **Logging**: The scripts log significant actions and errors to a log file for easier troubleshooting and audit trails.

 ## Requirements